THE BLOG

 Can you imagine the momentum you can create by just raising your daily standards?

 Now let's layer on some goals.
 You have at this point mapped out your daily standards, now let's set some goals for what we want to see at the end of this season.
-Goals are what we are used to hearing.
-A set activity with a set amount of time to accomplish it.
+Goals, on the other hand, are specific targets that you aim to achieve within a set timeframe.
+Unlike standards, which focus on daily habits, goals provide a roadmap for long-term progress and accomplishment.

-I'll plug our planner here because at the beginning of every month there is an entire goal-setting exercise.
+I'll plug our planner here because at the beginning of every month, there is an entire goal-setting exercise.
 I like to think of goals as achievable, but something that you are not going to achieve in a day.
 They are going to take some intention and work.
 Personally, I like to bucket my goals.
-So each month I have business goals, personal goals, family goals, self-care goals, etc. I pick 1-2 things that I want to achieve in each category.
-Example:
+So each month I have business goals, personal goals, family goals, self-care goals, etc. I pick one or two things that I want to achieve in each category.

 Personal